Axway/open-banking-docs/content/en/docs/deployment/installation/backend-services.md

 kubectl create namespace open-banking-backend
 ```

-Install the helm chart:
+Install the Backend Services Helm chart:

 ```bash
 helm install backend-services open-banking-backend-chart -n open-banking-backend
 ```

-Check that the status of the helm command is deployed:
+Check that the status of the Helm command is deployed:

 ```
     NAME: backend-services